ofrogon/cleanBowerInstaller/README.md

 # clean-bower-installer
 This tool allows you to install bower dependencies without including the entire repo.
-It also adds a way to specify and take only what you really need from all the files bower download.
+It also adds a way to specify and take only what you really need from all the files that bower download.

 [![Build Status](https://img.shields.io/travis/ofrogon/cleanBowerInstaller/master.svg?style=flat)](https://travis-ci.org/ofrogon/cleanBowerInstaller)
 [![Dependency Status](https://david-dm.org/ofrogon/cleanBowerInstaller.svg?style=flat)](https://david-dm.org/ofrogon/cleanBowerInstaller)